dorsharoni10/Microservices-Messages/README.md

-In this small project I forward messages by Microservices technique
+In this small project I forward messages by Microservices technique.

 This project was written in .Net Core, Linux environment.